VorTECHsa/python-sdk/docs/endpoints/about-endpoints.md

 The VortexaSDK currently contains the following endpoints:

-1. Cargo Movements
+- Cargo Movements
-2. Vessel Movements
+- Vessel Movements
-3. Charterers
+- Vessel Diversions
-4. Geographies
+- Charterers
-5. Products
+- Geographies
-6. Vessels
+- Products
-6. Vessel Diversions
+- Vessels

 Each endpoint offers either one, or both, of two different functionalities: